 Institute always takes efforts to provide an inclusive environment for students and staff to facilitate development of tolerance and harmony towards cultural, regional, linguistic, communal socioeconomic and other diversities.
-Institute celebrates the different festivals with joy and enthusiasm.
-Various activities are organized through NSS such as expert lectures on women health, Yoga, environmental issues, Marathi Bhasha Samvardhan Pandharwada, etc. Students are encouraged to write articles and participate in competitions in different regional languages.
-Mandatory course on Environment Science is added in curriculum.
-Institute render service to society by providing counseling for Engineering aspirants, through our PLC YouTube channel of educational videos, Testing and Consultancy, etc. In this pandemic, institute offered helping hand to society by providing financial aid through COVID relief fund, Hostel Campus for Quarantine centers.
-Institute has permitted students to pay admission fees in installment to support the parents to cope up with the COVID financial implications.
-Institute plays a role of a facilitator to help students to get scholarships through government and private agencies and organizations.
+Institute celebrates the different festivals and traditional day with joy and enthusiasm.
+Various activities are organized through NSS such as expert lectures on women empowerment, Yoga, environmental issues, Marathi Bhasha Samvardhan Pandharwada, etc. Students are encouraged to write articles and participate in competitions in different regional languages such as in Witness, Engineers Day, Youth Festival, our Cultural fest Atharva, etc. Mandatory course on environmental science is added in curriculum.
+Institute render service to society by providing counselling for Engineering aspirants, through our PLC YouTube channel of educational videos, Testing and Consultancy, etc. Institute plays a role of a facilitator to help students to get scholarships through government and private agencies and organizations.

-File Description Documents Supporting documents on the information provided (as reflected in the administrative and academic activities of the Institution) View File the employees of the institution to the constitutional obligations about values, rights, duties, and responsibilities of citizens which enables them to conduct as a responsible citizen.
-This year due to COVID-19 pandemic, the events were conducted in online mode.
+File Description Documents Supporting documents on the information provided (as reflected in the administrative and academic activities of the Institution) View File which enables them to conduct as a responsible citizen.
 On the occasion of 'Constitution Day' and 'National Voter's Day', an awareness program was arranged through the NSS cell to educate about constitutional and voter rights.
-Many faculties attended online workshops on 'Universal Human Values' being organized by AICTE, New Delhi.
 Students' induction programs are conducted to create the right understanding about human beings, family, society, environment and civilization which facilitates the students to improve their life skills, employability and global competence significantly.
 Sessions were arranged during student's induction programs by faculty and external experts to inculcate the values necessary to render students into responsible citizens.
-In the curriculum too, value added audit course of 'Democracy' and HSS course of 'Professional Ethics and Human Values' is included to create awareness about rights and duties and inculcate professional ethics among students.
-Students showcase their professional ethics and etiquettes through their behavior in classrooms, in various competitions, during team work, while working on projects, preparation of reports, presentation, etc.
+In the curriculum too, valueadded audit course of 'Democracy', mandatory course of 'Universal Human Values', and HSS course of 'Professional Ethics and Human Values' is included to create awareness about rights and duties and inculcate professional ethics among students.
+Students showcase their professional ethics and etiquettes through their behaviour in classrooms, in various competitions, while working on projects, preparation of reports, presentation, etc.